 Dr. Torner reported that physics too had a lot of last minute enrollment issues.
 Quite a few students are wanting bridge classes.

 Dr. Guzman gave an overview of the advising centers three areas and the advising that they do.
 PAC (Professional Advising Center) does most of the academic advising for the college.
 HPAC (Health Professions Advising Center) does advising for students interested in the health professions university wide.
-STEM Center does advising for the STEM students in our college.
+STEM Center does advising for a select cohort of STEM students in our college.

-Dr. Guzman announced their will be changes coming to the advising center.
+Dr. Guzman gave s presentation summarizing the roles of the Professional advising Center (PAC), the Health Professions Advising Center (HPAC) and the STEM Center.
+She announced there will be changes coming to the advising center.
 Our advisors will be focusing on students with 45 or more units.
 Students under 45 units will be advised by undergraduate studies.
-Additionally, there will no longer be a particular advisor assigned to a student.
+Additionally, there will no longer be a particular advisor assigned to a student or to a CNS major.
 It will be an advising center not an individual listed in the student’s record.

 Announcements by Administration

 Dr. McGill inquired if the chairs had any additional ideas for projects to be supported by the Department of Education’s offer of funding.
-To date there have been three suggestions; 1) broadband internet access across the campus, 2) learning assistance (triage success coach) and 3) lab assistants.
+To date there have been three suggestions; 1) broadband internet access across the campus, 2) a triage success coach and 3) learning assistants.

 Dr. McGill inquired if the chairs had any hesitancy to allow students on campus doing research to acquire keys to the buildings and/or labs.
-Recently facilities has said they are reluctant to give students keys and will now do so only with the dean’s or VP’s approval.
+Recently facilities has said they are reluctant to give keys to undergraduate students and will now do so only with the dean’s or VP’s approval.
 If the chairs are okay with issuing students keys, Dean Pantula would like some kind of notice of approval before he signs the permit form.

-Dr. McGill reported that we are at 95% of target with our FTEs for the semester.
+Dr. McGill reported that we are at 95% of target with our FTES for the semester.

-Dr. McGill reported that September 11th the spring semester schedule should be finalized.
+Dr. McGill reported that by September 11th the spring semester schedule should be finalized.
 She reminded the chairs that nonstandard time blocks need to be approved in advance.

-Dr. McGill advised the chairs to keep an eye on the applications for spring semester to see if classes will need to be added to the schedule.
+Dr. McGill advised the chairs to keep an eye on the applications for spring semester to see if classes will need to be added to the schedule to accommodate transfer students joining the program in spring.

 Dr. Chao inquired if we will begin accepting POSTBAC students since enrollment is down.
 At this time only nursing and criminal justice accept POSTBAC students.
-Dr. Pantula did not believe this policy has changed.

 Dr. Pantula reminded the chairs to keep financial concerns as a high priority and watch enrollments.